Sanders-Biden feud ramps up in front of key union audience

 Until Tuesday, there was little public tension between Sanders and Biden, although Sanders, like other Democratic contenders, has long hoped that Biden’s early advantages in the Midwest would ultimately fade because of his record on trade.

 Sanders, by contrast, aggressively opposed the trade deals.
-That’s not to say Sanders does not have tough questions to answer, however.
+That’s not to say Sanders does not have tough questions to answer of his own.

 Facing pushback from labor, Sanders recently added language to the plan to provide additional oversight for union members.